Sidy Koné

-Sidy Koné (born 6 June 1992), also known as Sidi Koné, is a Malian professional footballer who plays as a defensive midfielder.
-He has been compared to Mali national team captain Mahamadou Diarra by Lyon's special advisor Bernard Lacombe.
+Sidy Koné (born 6 June 1992), also known as Sidi Koné, is a Malian former professional footballer who played as a defensive midfielder.

 Club career

 Born in Bamako, Koné joined Lyon in 2010 after playing for Jeanne d'Arc Bamako in his home country.
 He spent the 2010–11 season playing on the club's reserve team in the Championnat de France amateur, the fourth level of French football.
 He appeared in 13 matches, scoring one goal as the team won the league's reserves' title.
 Ahead of the 2011–12 season, Koné was promoted to the senior team permanently by new manager Rémi Garde and was assigned the number 22 shirt.
 He made his professional debut on 20 August 2011 in a 1–1 league draw with Brest.
 In the match, Koné received his first professional red card.

 Koné spent the second half of the 2012–13 season on loan at Stade Malherbe Caen in Ligue 2.
 He did not make an appearance.

 In May 2017, he trialled with Chamois Niortais.

 In August 2018, Koné joined French seventh-tier side Thonon Évian F.C.